 31. Career Fair Interview

-There are different types of interviews and the different skills needed to tackle them.
-Career Fair interview is one of them.
+There are different types of interviews and different skills required.
+A Career Fair interview is one of them.
 If you are joining a career match as part of the job search, then be prepared for a continuous interview, where you can get only 10 or 15 minutes to sell yourself to the employer to get a chance to come for a full interview.

 General interview preparation

-Here is a list of questions that your answers should be considered for preparations for the different types of interviews …
+Here is a list of questions that your answers should be considered for preparation for the different types of interviews …

 - What do you know about this company?